 PRONUNCIATION: pah-sah-REHL-skah TRANSLATION: From Pasarel SOURCE: Dick Oakes learned this dance from Rubi Vučeta, a prominent Balkan dance leader and teacher in the 1950s and 1960s in the Los Angeles, California, area.
 Rubi taught the dance as described below.
 Measures 6 and 7 are danced differently in the San Francisco bay area as taught by Dean Linscott.
 BACKGROUND: Pasarel (Dolni Pasarel), Bulgaria, is home to a nearby moderately-sized hydro-electric power station commissioned in 1956.
 The town is located on the Iskar River some twenty kilometers southeast of the center of Sophia and just five kilometers from the Iskar reservoir.
-The dance is said to have been translated from a Bulgarian dance book in the 1960s, but no other information has been found.
+The dance description is said to have been translated from a Bulgarian dance book in the 1960s, but no other information has been found.
 MUSIC: XOPO (45rpm) X-330

 XOPO (LP) X-LP-4, Horo and Racenica Dances of Bulgaria